riseshia/railsguides.kr/guides/source/ko/action_view_overview.md

 #### image_tag

-Returns an HTML image tag for the source.
+Returns an html image tag for the source.
 The source can be a full path or a file that exists in your `app/assets/images` directory.

 ```ruby
 image_tag("icon.png") # => <img src="/assets/icon.png" alt="Icon" />